NaoNaoMe/RM-Classic/README.md

 ## 3.2 Communication through WiFi
 RM Classic supports network socket(as TCP client).
 You could try to communicate with your target through local network if you have UART-WiFi bridge that supports transparent mode.

+If you have the esp8266 board, [ESP8266-WiFi-UART-transparent-bridge](https://github.com/NaoNaoMe/ESP8266-WiFi-UART-transparent-bridge) is useful.
+You could find a tutorial on my [youtube channel](https://youtu.be/QDO9URz7r5U).